Religion, Philosophy and Ethics (RPE)

 Details of the current RPE curricula are provided below.

 Key Stage 3

-If students wish to study RPE beyond the IGCSE years, then they may opt in to the Advanced Level course in RPE.
-Accredited by OCR (Religious Studies), the course comprises three elements: Philosophy, Ethics and the Development of Buddhist Thought.
+Beyond IGCSE, students may opt to study the Advanced Level course in RPE.
+Accredited by OCR (Religious Studies), the course comprises three elements: The Philosophy of Religion, Religious Ethics and the Development of Buddhist Thought.

 The Philosophy of Religion: Ancient Philosophical Influences; Arguments for God’s Existence; God & The World; Religious Language; and Theological & Philosophical Developments.